 Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

-Residents who have paid an entry fee and qualified for residency in a LifeSpire community are eligible for benevolence.
+Residents who have paid an entry fee and qualified for residency in a LifeSpire of Virginia community are eligible for benevolence.
 All residents requesting benevolent assistance go through an application process that includes a financial review of current and recent years.
-All awards are made by the LifeSpire Benevolence Committee.
+All awards are made by the LifeSpire of Virginia Benevolence Committee.

-A gift to the LifeSpire Employee Education Fund can provide scholarships and tuition assistance to LifeSpire community and home office staff, their children, or their grandchildren.
+A gift to the LifeSpire of Virginia Employee Education Fund can provide scholarships and tuition assistance to LifeSpire of Virginia community and home office team members, their children or their grandchildren.

-A gift to the LifeSpire Spiritual Life Program supports pastoral care and interfaith programs for residents, staff, and families.
+A gift to the LifeSpire of Virginia Spiritual Life Program supports pastoral care and interfaith programs for residents, team members and families.

 Your cash gifts help our current residents through the available Benevolence Fund donation options.